Completed research

 Project partner: ISM University of Management and Economics, Wielkopolska Chamber of Commerce and Industry

-Staff: Project management: Dr. Filippina Risopoulos-Pichler; Staff: Mario Diethart, Sonja Bloder BSc.
+Staff: Project management: Dr Filippina Risopoulos-Pichler; Staff: Mario Diethart, Sonja Bloder BSc.

-Funding: EAFRD rural development program - LEADER priority 2007-2013
+Funding: EAFRD Rural Development Programme - LEADER priority 2007-2013

 Funding amount: € 34,400, RCE Graz-Styria € 2,000